UniversityOfHelsinkiCS/esitieto/README.md

 # Quickstart

-Go to /frontend, and run the following commands:
+Run the following commands in both /frontend and /backend:

 ### npm install